Chelsea winger Hudson-Odoi returns to England squad after injury absence | Goal.com

 Liverpool's Alex Oxlade-Chamberlain has also been brought back into the fold after a long period out of action, having contributed four goals in 12 matches for Jurgen Klopp's side at the start of the new season.

-Manchester City centre-back John Stones has been recalled, with the likes of Ben Chilwell, Callum Wilson and Tyrone Mings included for a second consecutive round of international fixtures.
+Manchester City centre-back John Stones has been recalled, with the likes of Ben Chilwell, Tammy Abraham and Tyrone Mings included for a second consecutive round of international fixtures.

 Tottenham's Dele Alli is the most notable absentee, omitted from Southgate's 27-man list despite featuring prominently for Mauricio Pochettino's outfit in recent weeks.